bojbaj/Data-Analysis-Course/README.md

-# Data Analyst Roadmap
+# Data Analyst Roadmap Repository

 Welcome to the **Data Analyst Roadmap** repository!
-This project is a 3-month structured learning program designed to equip participants with the necessary skills to become proficient data analysts.
-By following this roadmap, we will:
+This structured program is designed to guide learners from beginner to proficient levels in data analysis over a 3-month period.

-1. Achieve the minimum requirements to secure a trainee role.
-2. Progress to junior-level proficiency.
-3. Advance towards mid-level expertise in data analysis.

 ---

+## Repository Overview

+This repository is organized into weekly folders, each containing comprehensive materials for learning data analysis.
+Each week is designed to cover specific topics, starting from foundational concepts and gradually progressing to advanced techniques.

-## Repository Structure
+### Repository Structure

 The repository is organized into weekly folders, each containing: